Baka-Git/heimdall_ids/README.md

 -d all
 ```
 #### Timers
-- to change timer for how often detection is happening [seconds]
+- Parameter to change timer for how often detection is happening [seconds]
 ```# change one timer for method
 -t syn-5
 # change several timers for methods
 -t syn-5,udp-11
 ```
 #### Rules
-- to change rules for methods [packets/host]
+- Parameter to change rules for methods [packets/host]
 ```
 # change rule for one method
 -r syn-2